highchair/artinruins-com/_property/masonic-temple-pvd.md

 After 80 years of sitting open to the elements — a little more than 50 years of which was under state-ownership — the Masonic Temple gets a new life as a hotel.
 A major $87 million renovation saved nothing but the impressive three Greek-Revival brick-and-sandstone exterior walls of the building.
 The interior was completely gutted and reconfigured as it was originally designed with double-story meeting rooms and an interior amphitheater on the top levels.

 The Temple and its close neighbor, the [Veterans Memorial Auditorium](//www.thevetsri.com){:target="_blank"}, were built as a single complex in the 1920s.
 Construction was never finished and the shells remained standing but unoccupied from 1928-1949.
 In 1950, the state completed construction on the Auditorium portion while the Temple remained unfinished.
 Over 50 years later the Temple is finally redeveloped and structurally complete.
+The Sage Hospitality Group renovated the building with a complete interior gut-out in 2004–2006.

 ### Current Events